ministryofjustice/opg-lpa/docs/runbooks/disaster_recovery/switching_to_dr.md

 2. List the workspaces to find the environment you are interested in by running `aws-vault exec identity -- terraform workspace list`.
 3. Select your workspace from the list and switch to it:  `aws-vault exec identity --  terraform workspace select <my-workspace>`.
 4. perform an initialisation of the workspace:  `aws-exec vault identity — terraform init`.
-5. In the `terraform.tfvars.json’ under the “accounts" -> “development", change “dr_enabled” value to true and save the file.
+5. In the `terraform.tfvars.json’ under the “accounts" -> “<account_name>", change “dr_enabled” value to true and save the file.
 6. Run a plan on region: `aws-vault exec identity — terraform plan`.
 7. Check contents of plan.
-8. Run apply on region, `aws-vault exec identity — terraform plan`.
+8. Run apply on region, `aws-vault exec identity — terraform apply`.
 9. Type yes if satisfied with the plan.
 10. Run an apply: `aws-vault exec identity — terraform apply` and enter `yes`.
 11. Login to the service and perform some sanity checks. you can ask for assistance from the product owner on this.